Pensions in Germany for Foreigners—and How to Report Them

 Expats who live in Germany have three basic options—called pillars—for pensions.
 Each pension scheme has various advantages but, more importantly, is reported differently on your US expat taxes.
-Find out what you can expect come tax time from the German pension options for expats.
+Find out what you can expect come tax time when it comes to pensions in Germany for foreigners.

 Mandatory State Pension in Germany

 In Germany, this is the public retirement insurance scheme, or Gesetzliche Rentenversicherung (GRV).
 As you might have guessed, contributing to this pension is mandatory.
 Government subsidies, employers, and employees fund this pension.
 The employees pay into this through German social security contributions with a percentage of their salary.

 During contribution years, there is no US tax-reporting requirement.
 Keep in mind that German social security payments are taxable in the country of residence per the US-Germany treaty for US persons and non-resident aliens.
 Pensions paid to US citizens or Green Card holders residing in Germany are taxable in both countries, so you’ll want to factor that in when tax planning.

 Fortunately, the cost of double taxation can be eliminated.
 The taxes you pay for German pension income received can be used as a foreign tax credit against the same income on your US expat taxes.

 German Company and Occupational Pensions

 The next on our list of German pension options for expats is a voluntary pension scheme that employers can offer to their employees to augment their retirement savings.
 In Germany, you’ll see these pensions referred to as betriebliche Altersvorsorge (bAV).
 These pension plans come in different forms, including: